Becheler/Becheler.github.io/pages/_posts/2018-10-12-reflexion-about-languages.md

 The purpose of this bunch of pages is to progressively get familiar with the idea that programming languages are **not so different** from natural languages: we **need** abstract words in our code to communicate clear ideas to our pairs.

-## Programming activity as a linguistic experience
+## Programming activity as a linguistic experience!

 > Nouns, verbs and adjectives.
 Lightness and rigour form the secret of this precious
 alloy: the language.
 Express as precisely as possible, without heaviness, let the